kannanjayachandran/Full-Stack-Data-Science/04. Database/1_SQL/Basics.md

 - ALTER - alters the structure of the database
 - DROP - delete objects from the database
 - TRUNCATE - remove all records from a table, including all spaces allocated for the records are removed
-- RENAME - rename an object

 **DML (Data Manipulation Language)**
 DML statements are used for managing data within schema objects.
 They are;

-- SELECT - retrieve data from the a database
 - INSERT - insert data into a table
 - UPDATE - updates existing data within a table
 - DELETE - deletes all records from a table, the space for the records remain
-- MERGE - update-insert operation (insert or update)
 - CALL - call a PL/SQL or Java subprogram
 - EXPLAIN PLAN - explain access path to data
-- LOCK TABLE - control concurrency
+- LOCK - control concurrency

 **DCL (Data Control Language)**
 DCL statements are used to control access to data in the database.
 They are;